 Our academic staff have strong links with industry, professional societies and influential research organisations.
 Our research touches on many areas of society including, ecology and conservation, pensions and finance, health, and medical science.

 We are an outward looking school, working with businesses, locally, nationally and internationally to help them address the challenges they face.
-We also work closely with local schools and groups to promote maths.
+We also work closely with local schools and groups to promote maths, and our Statistical Consultancy service (known as Stats Desk) is a key source of advice for students who need statistical advice with projects.
 In addition, we offer current students studying in other schools at the University the opportunity to add a year in data analytics to their degree.

 We welcome students and staff from around the world and provide an inclusive environment for all.
 We have an ongoing commitment to embedding equality, diversity and inclusivity into everything we do, as demonstrated by our Athena SWAN Silver Award.